 I was a bona fide nice guy in high school and college.
 And, I don’t mean I was a good, nice person.
 I think I was.
 But, I’m more talking about the stereotypical “nice guy” in relationships.
 I thought being “nice” made me attractive, I felt that women made bad choices in jerk men (and pointed it out often), lamented the fact that a nice guy (me) went dateless, and secretly resented women for being so unaware of their own best interests.
-However, the worldview of the average nice guy just isn’t realistic.

 The “nice guy” worldview says that being nice is a valued trait that will get him somewhere in life, especially dating opportunities.
 He believes women secretly want guys like him, if only they can be convinced to follow what they truly believe in their hearts (and what’s good for them).
 He also believes that in the end, he will win out as others will eventually see it “his way. ” This worldview is fiction.
 Here’s why.

 The idea that being nice is somehow valued is so far fetched it’s truly wishful thinking.
 Let me explain.
 Is nice a trait that gets a person a passing grade?
 What about a job promotion?
 Does a band sell an album because they’re nice?
 What about a football scholarship to Ohio State?
 Nope.
 Not at all.